 Emerging Leaders is a series of workshops and events created using the Student Leadership Challenge model.
 These events aim to embolden students by strengthening the skills needed to make extraordinary things happen in their lives, careers, and their greater communities.
 This is a community-oriented space where students can foster meaningful relationships, engage in self-betterment practices, and learn how to consistently put their best foot forward.
-We believe that anyone, no matter their age, title, or position can become an exemplary leader.
+We believe that anyone, no matter their age, title.